tezos-checker/checker/docs/system-parameters.md

 * `burrow_fee_index`
 * `imbalance_index`

-Q1: We discussed the possibility of storing `1/q` instead of `q` in Checker's state.
+QQ: We discussed the possibility of storing `1/q` instead of `q` in Checker's state.
 Would that be beneficial in any way?

-Q2: How much can `outstanding_kit` and `circulating_kit` deviate from reality?
+QQ: How much can `outstanding_kit` and `circulating_kit` deviate from reality?
 How big an issue can that be?

 ## Initialization